‘The Young And The Restless’ Spoilers: Jack Shocks, Sharon And Nikki Connect, And Lauren Celebrates

 Dylan went into the Witness Protection Program due to the case regarding Fisk falling apart and Young and Restless spoilers reveal that viewers will see the aftermath of this during Monday’s show.
 Sharon will be struggling in the wake of her farewell to Dylan and she’ll lash out when Nikki stops by to check on her.
 These two women have certainly had their issues over the years, but teasers detail that they will lean on one another and cry together as they talk about what has happened.

 Paul will soon arrive at Sharon’s place as well, and the two butt heads a bit over the fact that the case is what led to Dylan’s need to enter the Witness Protection Program.
-Soap Central notes that they will discuss how to explain Dylan’s sudden departure and Paul suggests that Sharon claim that her husband left her.
+Soap Central notes that they will discuss how to explain Dylan’s sudden departure and Paul suggests that Sharon claims that her husband left her.
 She agrees to go along with the story if it keeps him safe, and soon she is telling Noah about the marriage ending.

 As the week continues, Victoria will have some decisions to make and Reed will start making some problematic connections at school.
 Hilary will head to the GC Buzz and anticipate being told to pack up and head home, but Young and Restless spoilers hint that Devon will decide to keep her involved.
 However, the dynamics between the two will be complicated and difficult.
 There’s trouble of some sort ahead for Jill and Colin is set to pop up in Genoa City again.